8 health benefits from giving

 In a Psychology Today article, Volunteering Protects Against Heart Disease, Christopher Bergland confirms that “you can add volunteering to the list of ways to protect the health of your heart and increase longevity.”

-5. Less depression and anxiety
+5. Less depression

 A post in a Harvard Medical School publication, Volunteering May Be Good for Body and Mind, reports: “Studies have shown that volunteering helps people who donate their time feel more socially connected, thus warding off loneliness and depression.”